 Harris Funeral Home & Cremation Services of Abbeville is assisting the Hawthorne family.

-To send flowers to Robert L. Hawthorne, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert L. Hawthorne, Jr., please visit our floral store.

 United Christian Ministries of Abbeville